 You’ve set your students up for the reading success they need to be college- and career-ready graduates.
 At least 15 minutes of every school day are reserved for reading practice.
 Teachers have the tools needed to identify a student’s reading level and ZPD.
-The library is stocked full of diverse fiction and nonfiction books.
+Students have easy access to diverse fiction and nonfiction books.
 You’re recognizing and celebrating student effort.

 But is it actually working?

 It’s happened to all of us: After getting all the ingredients and following the recipe’s steps exactly, the meal just didn’t turn out as expected.
 But your students are infinitely more important than dinner, and you need to know that everything is working as expected now—you can’t wait until the end of the year to see if the recipe was a success or failure.

 So how do we monitor reading growth without hours and hours of formal testing?
 How do we ensure students are truly on the path to achievement?

 Research suggests there is a quick and easy way to do exactly that.
 A study of the reading habits of more than 2.2 million students using a research-based reading practice program revealed that literal comprehension can be used to predict reading gains.
 Students who averaged 75% or higher on the program’s short literal comprehension quizzes throughout the school year were found to have made accelerated, or higher-than-average, gains.
 The greatest gains were seen when students averaged 85% to 95% on quizzes.
 On the other hand, students with lower average scores in literal comprehension saw lower-than-average gains.1